subsquid-quests/ens-subgraph-migration/README.md

 Each quest should be submitted as a PR and will be reviewed manually.
 The PR should contain `README.MD` with

-- Insturctions how to run the squid locally
+- Instructions how to run the squid locally
 - Sample Squid queries and the corresponding Subgraph queries

 The code should be well documented.
 The judges will access: